Don’t you love when meetings collapse into finger pointing and frustration?

 - In-Quarter Check-Ins

 Establish a bi-monthly or monthly check-in to discuss progress, lead quality, and where any adjustments are needed.
 Better to avoid surprises at the end of the quarter when it’s too late to turn it around.
-Use Sponge to measure progress against your plan and share relevant reports with Sales.
+Measure progress against your plan and share relevant reports with Sales.

 And this: be vocal and confident.
 You’ve been respectful of time constraints, but that doesn’t mean to give up communicating.